Letter: Learning cursive still has a place in education

-As a senior senior citizen today, I usually communicate via computer which means that the typing class I took in 7th grade at Grover Cleveland Junior High School has paid off.
+As a senior citizen today, I usually communicate via computer, which means that the typing class I took in seventh grade at Grover Cleveland Junior High School has paid off.

 But, I have grandkids who are ages 15, 16 and 21 who may have been born with the ability to type since they can whiz through their laptops, phones and who knows what else at warp speed.